torchbox/torchbox.com/README.md

 To deploy, merge your feature branch to `main` or `staging` branch.
 Once CI pipelines have passed, it will be deployed to the respective Heroku site automatically.

-This is done via [Heroku Github integration](https://devcenter.heroku.com/articles/github-integration).
+This is done via [Heroku GitHub integration](https://devcenter.heroku.com/articles/github-integration).

 ## Database snapshots during development